-The course is divided into five consecutive study blocks with their associated assessments such as virtual meetings, case studies, written reports and short answer questions.
-Each study block runs for approximately two months and is followed by a study break of about two weeks.
+The course is divided into five consecutive study modules with their associated assessments such as virtual meetings, case studies, written reports and short answer questions.
+Each study module runs for approximately two months and is followed by a study break of about two weeks.
 The entire course runs over a one-year duration.

-Students can work through the study blocks at their own pace but must submit their assessments by the due dates.
-The study load is typically 20-25 hours per week during study blocks.
+Students can work through the study modules at their own pace but must submit their assessments by the due dates.
+The study load is typically 20-25 hours per week during study .